perez987/6600XT-on-macOS-with-PowerPlayTable-to-SSDT-or-config.plist/README.md

 There are 2 ways to export the configuration, both ways end up in a text file with the SPPT table:

+<b><u>Method 1</u></b>: Simplest method is, from MorePowerTool, click on the Save button:

+* In the Save file dialog choose Save As REG (registry file).
+* A text file with REG extension is generated that contains only the PP_PhmSoftPowerPlayTable registry key.
+* Save the file somewhere accessible from macOS.

-<b><u>Method 1</u></b>: A more complex method is to write the new SPPT table in the registry from the Write SPPT button, this key is located in
+<b><u>Method 2</u></b>: A more complex method is to write the new SPPT table in the registry, this key is located in
 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Class\{4d36e968-e325-11ce-bfc1-08002be10318}\`

 * There are some numbered keys here, choose the one that matches the bus number you have written down before: `0003\PP_PhmSoftPowerPlayTable` in my system.
 * With key 0003 selected, export it as registry file (REG) or text file (TXT).
 File structure is different in each case.
-Both are valid but REG file has a more readable structure.
+Both are valid but REG file has a more readable structure and it is the file format I recommend choosing.
-* Regedit exports the entire 003 key, not just the PP_PhmSoftPowerPlayTable key.
+* Regedit exports the entire 003 key, not just the PP_PhmSoftPowerPlayTable key as in method 1.
 * Save the files somewhere accessible from macOS.

-<b><u>Method 2</u></b>: The simplest method is, from MorePowerTool, click on the Save button:

-* In the Save file dialog choose Save As REG (registry file).
-* A text file with REG extension is generated that contains only the PP_PhmSoftPowerPlayTable key.
-* Save the file somewhere accessible from macOS.

 ---

 ## PHASE 2 ON MACOS: softPowerPlayTable in SSDT

-Convert the text of the Windows files into a formatted hexadecimal string so that it can be included in SSDT (`softPowerPlayTable in SSDT`) or in config.plist (`softPowerPlayTable in DeviceProperties`) and loaded by OpenCore.
+Convert the text of the Windows files to a formatted hexadecimal string so that it can be included in a SSDT (`softPowerPlayTable in SSDT`) or in config.plist (`softPowerPlayTable in DeviceProperties`), to be loaded by OpenCore.

-This task is possible thanks to Anton Sychev ([klich3](https://github.com/klich3)) and the scripts he has developed to make it very simple.
+This task is possible thanks to Anton Sychev ([klich3](https://github.com/klich3)) and the scripts he has developed to make it very easy.

 ### softPowerPlayTable table from GPU ROM